AsayehegnMolla/alx-pre_course/README.md

-This is my first respository beign updated
+This is my first on update_script respository beign updated